 In St Albans we value our high-quality natural environment.
-We know the important role it plays in providing healthy communities and supporting wildlife.
+We know the important role it plays in supporting wildlife as well as our physical and mental health.
 Globally, wildlife and habitats are in decline, and changing temperature and rainfall patterns due to climate change are part of the reason for this.
 It is imperative that habitats are restored and protected wherever possible so that there is a net-gain in biodiversity.

 Natural green spaces are also important as they help to clean the air, absorb excess rainwater to reduce flooding, absorb noise and provide cooling.
-The natural environment also helps to remove CO_2 from the atmosphere.
-Plants and trees absorb CO_2 through their leaves and use it as fuel, and soil can also absorb and trap CO_2 .
+The natural environment also helps to remove $\mathrm{CO}2$ from the atmosphere.
+Plants and trees absorb $\mathrm{CO}2$ through their leaves and use it as fuel, and soil can also absorb and trap $\mathrm{CO}2$ .
 This is known as carbon sequestration.